-While NYU is rather secretive about ED I and ED II acceptance rates, the most recent available data suggests that those who apply ED have approximately double the acceptance rate of those who apply in the regular round.
+While the university is rather secretive about ED I and ED II acceptance rates, the most recent available data suggests that those who apply ED have approximately double the acceptance rate of those who apply in the regular round.

-- NYU extended it’s test-optional admissions policy for the 2021-22 cycle.
+- NYU extended their test-optional admissions policy for the 2022-23 cycle.

-- 29% of those who were accepted are members of underrepresented minority groups.
+- 66% of those who were accepted identify as students of color.

 Let’s look at the demographics of NYU undergraduates: